Braess' Paradoxes in Coupled Power and Transportation Systems: Numerical Study

-\paragraph{Type P-T.} \jqe{Interestingly, we can observe} the simultaneous occurrences of type P-T and P-P BPs in \jqe{this} modified network, we keep the same $\bm \alpha$ and $\bm \beta$ as those induce type T-T BP, except that we set $\alpha_{\mathrm{Fr,M}} = 2\times 10^{-4}$.
-The upper left panel of Figure \ref{fig:new_pt_pp} shows that the same flow dynamics as that induces type T-T BP is achieved by expanding line $(6,7)$.
-All other parameters are the same as the base setting.
-Such a flow relocation is due to the decreasing charging prices differentials.
+{Interestingly, we can observe} the simultaneous occurrences of type P-T and P-P BPs in {this} modified network (i.e., the modified network considered for producing type T-T BP),\footnote{Note the simultaneous occurrence of type P-T and P-P BPs is not covered in Fig.~\ref{fig:BP_relations}, which suggests that the diagram like Fig.~\ref{fig:BP_relations} for general systems might be much more complicated.} we keep the same $\bm \alpha$ and $\bm \beta$ as those inducing type T-T BP, except that we set $\alpha_{\mathrm{Fr,M}} = 2\times 10^{-4}$.
+Fig.~\ref{fig:my_2by3}-(d) shows that the same flow dynamics as that induces type T-T BP is achieved by expanding line $(6,7)$.
+Such a flow relocation is due to the decreasing charging prices differentials (Fig.~\ref{fig:my_2by3}-(e)).
 As line $(6,7)$ gets expanded, traffic flow is attracted to route $11$, which increases $\Phi_\mathrm{T}$ (by $\approx 1.0\%)$.
-Moreover, the traffic accumulation on route $11$ puts heavier generation burden on the already expensive bus $2$.
-Therefore, $\Phi_\mathrm{P}$ increases (by $\approx 5.2\%$).
-We note the simultaneous occurrence of type P-T and P-P BPs is not covered in Figure \ref{fig:BP_relations}, which suggests that the diagram like Figure \ref{fig:BP_relations} for general systems might be much more complicated.
-We left the investigation of BP relations for general systems as a future direction.
+Moreover, the traffic accumulation on route $11$ puts heavier generation burden on the already expensive bus $2$ (Fig.~\ref{fig:my_2by3}-(c)), and thus $\Phi_\mathrm{P}$ increases (by $\approx 5.2\%$, Fig.~\ref{fig:my_2by3}-(f)).